martinPandarski/Furniture-React-Project/README.md

 - **Catalog page of products with details for each product**
 - **Cart functionality**
 - **Reviews and leave a review functionality**
+- **The App features admin functionality.
+An admin can check on all the orders and can add new products.**
+- **The Admin panel is only visible to one user only.**

 ## Set Up
 You can set up the project locally by first installing all the node modules with `npm install`.